Italy Firefighters Battle 500 Blazes After Record Heat - UrduPoint

 Italy Firefighters Battle 500 Blazes After Record Heat

-Italian firefighters said Thursday they had battled more than 500 blazes overnight as another death was reported, taking the total toll linked to wildfires to four over the past week
+Rome, (UrduPoint / Pakistan Point News - 13th Aug, 2021 ) :Italian firefighters on Thursday battled hundreds of fires throughout the country's south that have killed four people, fuelled by unrelenting temperatures enveloping southern Europe.

-Rome, (APP - UrduPoint / Pakistan Point News - 12th Aug, 2021 ) :Italian firefighters said Thursday they had battled more than 500 blazes overnight as another death was reported, taking the total toll linked to wildfires to four over the past week.
+Firefighters said there were over 500 blazes reported overnight as the anticyclone dubbed Lucifer sweeps across Italy, sending temperatures soaring and causing what is believed to be a new European record of 48.8 degrees Celsius (119.8 Fahrenheit) in Sicily on Wednesday.

-An anticyclone dubbed Lucifer is sweeping across Italy, sending temperatures soaring and causing what is believed to be a new European record of 48.8 degrees Celsius (119.8 Fahrenheit) in Sicily on Wednesday.
+The heatwave across vast swathes of the Mediterranean region in recent days began to shift west on Thursday, with many of France's southern areas put under a high temperature alert.

-Southern Europe has experienced intense heatwaves and wildfires this summer, with deaths also recorded in Greece and Turkey, as experts warn that climate change increases the intensity and frequency of such extreme weather events.
+Spain and Portugal went on alert for wildfires as three new blazes broke out in Spain's north, even as flames continued to sweep across northern Algeria, Tunisia, and Greece -- a series of extreme weather events experts say are intensified by climate change.

 The searing heat is due to continue in Italy for several days and risks fuelling fires that have already plagued much of the country's south in recent weeks, notably in Sicily and the region of Calabria.